-Dr. Martina A. Steurer is a neonatologist and pediatric critical care specialist who provides pre- and postsurgical care for babies and children with congenital heart disorders and other heart conditions.
+Dr. Martina A. Steurer is a pediatric cardiac critical care specialist and neonatologist who provides pre- and postsurgical care for babies and children with congenital heart disorders and other heart conditions.
 She has particular expertise in caring for preterm and underweight newborns with heart problems.
 She also works with other cardiac and neonatal centers across the country to develop guidelines and best-care practices that will give these vulnerable patients the best possible start to their lives.

 Steurer's research focuses on premature infants born with heart disease and how the pre-birth or birth environment influences their development.
 With a particular interest in health disparities and socioeconomic factors, she hopes to identify treatment targets for improving the health of these patients.